magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ```

 As you can see from the above code block, working with Java classes/objects is intuitive.
 Should you have any trouble interfacing with Java, Jython has fairly well-written documentation you can check out [here](https://jython.readthedocs.io/en/latest/).

+By default, Jython internals are initialized on server startup (when PySpigot is loaded).
+This can result in a momentary hang during startup when PySpigot is loading.
+This also results in some memory overhead, even if no scripts are loaded.
+To disable this feature, and instead delay initialization of Jython until script loading, set `init-on-startup` to `false` in the `jython-options` section of the [PySpigot config file](../pyspigot/pluginconfiguration.md#init-on-startup).

 Currently, the latest version of Jython implements Python 2.
 Thus, for now, PySpigot scripts are written in Python 2.
 While some may see this as a drawback, Python 2 is usually sufficient for the vast majority of use cases of PySpigot, and I have not yet found any case where a Python 3 feature was required for script functionality.
 The developers of Jython intend on implementing Python 3 in a future release of Jython, but the expected timeframe of this update is unclear.
 Work is ongoing on the [Jython GitHub repository](https://github.com/jython/jython).